leetheoiv/BFFRS-Mental-Health/README.md

 # BFFRS Mental Health Dashboard

 ## Project Desription
-- In this project, I used the [The Behavioral Risk Factor Surveillance System (BRFSS) 2015](https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system) survey dataset on Kaggle to answer three questions and create a dashboard based around mental health:
+- In this project, I used the [The Behavioral Risk Factor Surveillance System (BRFSS) 2015](https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system) survey dataset on Kaggle to answer three questions and create a dashboard based around mental health the survey accounts for a wide range of indicators but I only wanted to look at mental health indicators:

   Q1: Is there an association between being queer identifying individuals and being diagnosed with depression or anxiety by a provider?